JarvisJ/North-PM/Readme.md

 	+ The data source value in the NorthwindDbContext connection string is set to "GALENA-PC\SQLEXPRESS", which will need to be changed.
 6. Click the run/debug button.

-I do not think anything else needs to be installed on your machine, but it is possible I've overlooked something.
+I do not think anything else needs to be installed on your machine, but please let me know if you run into any difficulties.

-The website should be pretty self explanatory.
-One thing that might get overlooked is the search box at the top of the webpage, which can be used to filter the supplier table.
+The website itself should be fairly self explanatory.
+One thing that might be overlooked is the search box at the top of the webpage, which can be used to filter the supplier table.

 Known Bugs
 ---------------------